“A Respectable Woman” is Kate Chopin’s short story about a married woman’s evolving response to a visit from her

 - Mrs. Baroda

-- Gouvernail, a journalist, a college friend of Mrs. Baroda’s husband.
-His name may be understood as a tag name; in French it means a rudder, a tiller, with the implication that he is someone who knows the direction, who understands where things are headed.
+- Gouvernail: journalist, a college friend of Mrs. Baroda’s husband.
+His name in French means a rudder, a tiller, with the implication that he is someone who knows the direction, who understands where things are headed.
 Gouvernail is a also major character in Chopin’s story “Athénaïse,” and he appears at Edna Potellier’s party in Chapter XXX of The Awakening, where he once again quotes lines of poetry, as he does in this story

 - Gaston Baroda: Mrs. Baroda’s husband